ilbrigz/folio/content/projects/2019-01-01/index.md

 <br/>

 ##### Plan of Action

-*This year will be different.
+_This year will be different.
 I will be more focused and result-oriented.
-Every technology that I will learn must be accompanied with a project built by me based on reading documentations and google searching and not just by following some courses out there.*
+Every technology that I will learn must be accompanied with a project built by me based on reading documentations and google searching and not just by following some courses out there._

 <br/>

 ##### What to learn

 <br/>

 1. Top of the list is Node js together with these technologies and their implementation.
-    * sequelize and other ORM
+   - sequelize and other ORM
-    * Authentication(Passportjs)
+   - Authentication(Passportjs)
-    * Web Tokens
+   - Web Tokens
-    * Cookies
+   - Cookies
-    * Postgresql
+   - Postgresql
-    * Graphql
+   - Graphql
-    * Mongodb
+   - Mongodb
 2. Javascript
-    * Algorithms
+   - Algorithms
-    * Authentication(Passportjs)
+   - Authentication(Passportjs)
-    * Typescript
+   - Typescript
-    * Testing
+   - Testing
-    * Debugging
+   - Debugging
 3. More about React

-    * Gatsbyjs
+   - Gatsbyjs
-    * Nextjs
+   - Nextjs
-    * Testing
+   - Testing
-    * Integrating payment
+   - Integrating payment
-    * Reactcommerce
+   - Reactcommerce

-*This list will be altered and updated monthly.
-Wish me luck!*
+_This list will be altered and updated weekly.
+Wish me luck!_